 - VSCI-V 717 Visual Development in Infancy and Early Childhood (3cr.)

-An introduction to structural and functional development of the human visual system and the methodology used to study visual development.
+An introduction to structural and functional development of the human visual system; to functional development of the human visual system; and an introduction to and the methodology used to study visual development.

 - VSCI-V 723 The Eye as an Optical Instrument (4cr.)
 P: OPT-V 663 or equivalent.

-- VSCI-V 725 Introduction to Retinal Disease Research (3cr.)
-P: Permission of the Instructor This course will examine the underlying structural and functional systems that support our rich visual experience and are damaged by retinal disease.
+- VSCI-V 725 Introduction to Retinal Disease Research (2-3cr.)
+P: Permission of the Instructor

 - VSCI-V 765 Vision Sciences Seminar (1cr.)
 Students in the Ph.D. program in Vision Science are required to take this seminar and make a presentation annually.